vtex-apps/currency-selector/docs/README.md

 Go to your account Admin Panel and under the Account Settings, there will be a new menu item called Currency Selector.
 Here we will add some sales channels to a binding:

-1. Open the collalpsible of the binding you want to configure.
-Click on 'ADD' this will open a modal.
+1. Open the sales channel list of the binding you want to configure and click on `ADD`.
+This will open a modal.

-2. In which you will add the sales channels you want from a dropdown and ´SAVE´.
+2. In the modal, you can add the sales channels you want to display on your store from a dropdown.
+After selecting all the ones you want, click `SAVE`.

-3. Now you can see on your specific binding store your new blocks.
+3. Now you can see the options you selected in that store / binding.

 ### Set a Custom Label through the admin